ranvis/php-ext-cbor/README.md

 - `CBOR_TAG_SELF_DESCRIBE_DATA`

 Self-Described CBOR is CBOR data that has this tag for the data.
-This 3-byte binary string can be used to distinguish CBOR from other data including Unicode text encodings (so-called magic.)
+This 3-byte binary string can be used to distinguish CBOR from other data including Unicode text encodings (so-called magic).
 This is useful if decoder need to identify the format by data itself.
 ```
 $isCbor = str_starts_with($data, CBOR_TAG_SELF_DESCRIBE_DATA);
 ```